-On January 13, 2016, the IASB published a new standard, IFRS 16, eliminating the current dual accounting model for lessees, which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases.
+On April 1, 2019, the Company adopted IFRS 16, Leases.
+IFRS 16 eliminates the current dual accounting model for lessees, which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases.
 The main provision of IFRS 16 is the recognition of lease assets and lease liabilities on the balance sheet by lessees for those leases that were previously classified as operating leases.
 Under IFRS 16, a lessee is required to do the following: (i) recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments, on the balance sheet; and (ii) recognize a front-loaded pattern of expense for most leases, even when cash rentals are constant, as the right-of-use asset is depreciated and the lease liability is accreted using the effective interest method.
 The new standard also requires qualitative disclosures along with specific quantitative disclosures.
-IFRS 16 is effective for annual periods beginning on or after January 1, 2019, with earlier adoption permitted.
-At present the Company has no leases.
-As such, the Company does not expect any impact to the financial statements from the adoption of this standard.
+During the current year and at present, the Company has no leases.
+As such, the adoption of IFRS 16 did not have a material impact on the financial statements.